Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - [Balsamiq](https://balsamiq.com/)
   - Balsamiq was used to create the wireframes for desktop, tablet and mobile during the design process.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-  - Flask was used to...
+  - Flask was the microframework use to build the application.
 - [Font Awesome](https://fontawesome.com/)
-  - Font Awesome was used to add...
+  - Font Awesome was used to add various icons throughout the site.
 - [Google Fonts](https://fonts.google.com/)
   - Google Fonts was used to add...
 - [Git](https://git-scm.com/)